kosma-hyzoe/ytbot/README.md

 1. Install requirements from `requirements.txt`
 1. Modify configuration in `ytbot/config.py` if needed
 1. Run `python3 -m ytbot` in the repo directory

-1. To run tests, simply run `pytest` repo directory
+To run tests, you can simply run `pytest` while in repo directory or a directory containing the repo directory.

 ## Task description